malakamahdy/EaseMyDegree/README.md

 ## Overview
-**EaseMyDegree** is an innovative web application built with React.js, Node.js, and OpenAI's GPT-4o, designed to help students create personalized semester-by-semester course plans.
+**EaseMyDegree** is an innovative, easy-to-scale web application built with React.js, Node.js, and OpenAI's GPT-4o, designed to help students create personalized semester-by-semester course plans.
 It also provides career advice based on the selected school and offers a GPA calculator for tracking academic performance.

 ## Features
 - **Personalized Semester Planner**: Generates a semester plan based on user input and course data.